gost/est-sta10-runner/README.md

 ## Docker

 For Docker there is https://store.docker.com/community/images/geodan/ets-sta10-1.0 for running the test.
-This Docker image is not used (yet).

 Building: